 The park, operated and maintained by the Valley of the Moon Natural History Association, is at 2400 London Ranch Road in Glen Ellen, about 20 minutes north of Sonoma.
 No State services or staff are available.
 Phone (707) 938-5216 for more information.

 The House of Happy Walls is a visitor center/museum with a wheelchair lift at the rear of the building.
 The main parking area has 3 spaces designated accessible.
 Assistance may be required with slopes.
 The paved 400' route from the parking lot to the museum may be accessible for assisted wheelchair users or strong riders.
 Otherwise, a golf cart driven by park volunteers provides alternate transportation for those who can transfer when arranged in advance with the park.
 A portable restroom in the picnic area is generally accessible.

-Restroom: A portable restroom on the road to the wolf House is the only wheelchair accessible restroom regularly available to the public at this time.
+Wolf House: A portable restroom on the road to the Wolf House is the only wheelchair accessible restroom regularly available to the public at this time.